nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

          Expected: The module is added as the last index in the contact list.
 Details of the added contact shown in the status message.

-   1. Test case: `add n/Alice Liddel`<br>
-      Expected: No contact is added.
-Error details shown in the status message.

-   1. Other incorrect delete commands to try: `add`, `add n/Alice * p/8765432 e/aliceliddel@example.com d/FASS o/As5
+   1. Other incorrect add module commands to try: `addmod`, `addmod m/CS** n/Programming`, `...` <br>
-   -04-03`, `...` <br>
       Expected: Similar to previous.

-1. Deleting a contact while contacts are being filtered
+1. Adding a module while modules are being filtered

-   1. Prerequisites: Filter contacts by attributes using the `find` command.
+   1. Prerequisites: Filter modules by attributes using the `findmod` command.

    1. Test cases similar to previous.
-   Expected: similar to each respective test cases but the contact list is reset to show all contacts.
+   Expected: Similar to each respective test cases, but the module list is reset to show all modules.

 ### Deleting a contact